-So you want to visit Madrid and Barcelona?
-These are Spain's premier cities, and you could easily spend a couple of weeks in each, especially if you were to add in day trips.
+Madrid and Barcelona are Spain's premier cities, and you could easily spend a couple of weeks in each, especially if you were to add in day trips.

 But few people have so long for their vacation, so you'll have to plan well to get the most into your limited time.

-If you want to do your entire itinerary by train, take a look at this Rail Map of Spain that will give you prices and travel times for your trip.
+If you want to do your entire itinerary by train, take a look at the rail map of Spain which will give you prices and travel times for your trip.

 Where Should You Start Your Trip?